Uncovering Bias Paths with LLM-guided Causal Discovery: An Active Learning and Dynamic Scoring Approach: Introduction

-Building on prior work, we introduce an enhanced BFS framework that integrates Active Learning (AL) and Dynamic Scoring.
-Instead of querying all pairs uniformly, our method ranks pairs using mutual information (MI), partial correlation (PCorr), and LLM-derived confidence, while discouraging redundant queries and focusing on informative regions via a history-based weight.
-This approach treats the LLM not as a passive responder but as an adaptive component within an iterative learning loop.
+Building on prior work, we introduce a fairness-driven CD framework that enhances the BFS approach with active learning (AL) and dynamic scoring.
+Our method prioritizes variable pairs using mutual information (MI), partial correlation (PCorr), and LLM-derived confidence, while discounting redundant queries and focusing on informative regions via a history-based weight.
+Unlike exhaustive querying or fixed-order search, our adaptive strategy balances semantic and statistical cues to recover fairness-relevant paths more efficiently.

 A key challenge in evaluating CD methods in fairness contexts is the absence of real-world datasets with known ground-truth causal structures involving sensitive attributes \cite{loftus2018causal}.
 Most, like the UCI Adult dataset, offer rich features but lack verified causal graphs.
-This limitation makes it difficult to validate whether inferred pathways truly reflect bias mechanisms or are artifacts of the discovery process.
-To address this, we construct a semi-synthetic benchmark that retains real-world semantics while embedding a known fairness-relevant graph for controlled evaluation.

-We analyze the performance of our proposed method and other baseline CD methods on the constructed semi-synthetic benchmark based on the UCI Adult dataset that incorporates fairness-relevant structure, noise, and latent confounding.
-We evaluate these methods across their ability to recover key pathways (e.g., \textit{sex} $\rightarrow$ \textit{education} $\rightarrow$ \textit{income}) and to support fairness audits.
+To enable robust evaluation, we construct a semi-synthetic benchmark from the UCI Adult dataset, embedding a known fairness-relevant causal graph with noise, corruption, and confounding.
+We assess how well CD methods recover both global structure and key fairness pathways (e.g., \textit{sex} $\rightarrow$ \textit{education} $\rightarrow$ \textit{income}).

 We also conduct a hyperparameter sensitivity analysis to examine how LLM-specific factors such as temperature, query prioritization weights, and stopping criteria affect CD performance.
 These findings offer practical insights into how LLM behavior and prompting influence graph reconstruction accuracy and fairness-path recovery.

-Our contributions are as follows: \begin{itemize} \item We propose a hybrid LLM-based CD method that integrates AL and dynamic scoring to prioritize informative queries during BFS-based graph recovery. \item We introduce a semi-synthetic benchmark grounded in fairness literature, with latent confounding, label noise, and sensitive pathways, to evaluate CD methods under realistic conditions. \item We provide a comparative analysis of pathway recovery across methods and examine how different discovery strategies affect fairness-related inferences. \item We analyze the impact of LLM-specific hyperparameters on discovery quality.
+Our approach is designed for robustness, interpretability, and social accountability, enabling stakeholders to trace how outcomes are structurally linked to sensitive variables and to intervene in meaningful ways.